Lead the Future of MTSS 🚀 | Join the 2025 Virtual MTSS Summit, Dec. 3–4

 Strong relationships with families pay dividends in critical moments.
 It starts with small steps — getting to know families and creating a common understanding of the students you serve.
 Getting to know students and their families takes time, especially if you have more than one section of students.
 A simple survey for families provides meaningful information and connection points with your students.

-Use a clear protocol for staff about when and how to communicate MTSS with parents to help eliminate time delays and confusion.
-Phone and email scripts help teachers communicate without starting from scratch or jumping through hoops and ensure clear communication from the school.
+Use a clear protocol for staff to communicate MTSS with parents, outlining when and how to do so, to help eliminate time delays and confusion.
+Phone and email scripts help teachers communicate effectively without having to start from scratch or jump through hoops, ensuring clear communication from the school.

 Consider this standard treatment protocol: